 Focal Length and Aperture

 The Sony E 70-350 G has a focal length of 70mm to 350mm and a variable aperture of f/4.5 – 6.3.
-From 70mm to 82mm it’s f/4.5, 83mm to 113mm it’s f/5, 114mm to 199mm it’s f/5.6, and 200mm to 350mm is f/6.3.
+From 70mm to 82mm its f/4.5, 83mm to 113mm its f/5, 114mm to 199mm its f/5.6, and 200mm to 350mm is f/6.3.

 The Sony FE 70-300 G has a focal length of 70mm to 300mm and a variable aperture of f/4.5 – 5.6.
-From 70mm to 82mm it’s f/4.5, 83mm to 153mm it’s f/5, 154mm to 300mm it’s f/5.6.
+From 70mm to 82mm its f/4.5, 83mm to 153mm its f/5, 154mm to 300mm its f/5.6.

 Focus Motors

 The E 70-350 G features the XD (extreme dynamic) Linear Motor that can be found in the more expensive FE 135mm F1.8 GM lens along with the FE 400mm F2.8 GM and 600mm F4 GM lenses.
-It’s the first time ever that this focus motor has been included in an APS-C lens.
+It is the first time ever that this focus motor has been included in an APS-C lens.
 The XD (extreme dynamic) Linear Motor has been developed to deliver higher thrust and efficiency than previous types in order to make the most of the rapidly evolving speed performance of current and future camera bodies.

-The FE 70-300 G features the older linear focus motors, so in theory the 70-350 should be the faster lens when it comes to focussing but we’ll have to wait to see if this is the case.
+The FE 70-300 G features the older linear focus motors, so in theory the 70-350 should be the faster lens when it comes to focusing but we’ll have to wait to see if this is the case.

 Zoom System